 How to Prevent Double-Taxation on Your RSUs

 What is the solution?
-Many brokers, like Fidelity, provide important details in their Supplemental Information included in the last pages with the yearly Forms 1099-B. Taxpayers (and their CPAs) need to look beyond Form 1099-B and into this Supplemental Information for information that will prevent double-taxation.
+Many brokers, like Fidelity, provide important details in their Supplemental Information included in the last pages of the yearly Forms 1099-B. Taxpayers (and their CPAs) must look beyond Form 1099-B and into this Supplemental Information for information that will prevent double taxation.

 Use Supplemental Information from Brokerage Firms